liquidctl/liquidctl/docs/asus-rog-ryujin-guide.md

 | 90 | 2520 | 4590 |
 | 100 | 2800 | 4800 |

-Note the minimum speed of the embedded fan is 390 rpm, meaning the fan may not start spinning at duty values below 10%.
+Note the minimum speed of the embedded pump fan is 390 rpm, meaning the fan may not start spinning at duty values below 10%.

-Speeds can deviate +- 10% from the stated values.

 ## Screen